-Note: Data on the quality of a personnel preparation program should be no older than five years prior to the start date of the project proposed in the application.
-When reporting percentages, the denominator (i.e., total number of scholars or program graduates) must be provided.
+Note: Data on each individual consortium university's program should be no older than five years prior to the start date of the project proposed in the application.
+When reporting percentages, the denominator (i.e., the total number of scholars or program graduates) must be provided.